Map of Reserve area

-This is the most significant stretch of indigenous forest left in the south-western Cape, with nearly all of the 35 typical forest tree species, including red alder, ironwood, stinkwood and yellowwood.
 Visitors to this beautiful reserve will relish the opportunity to get out into the forest on day walks and mountain biking trails.
 This is an excellent birding destination with more than 196 bird species regularly spotted.
 Hikers are likely to bump into bushbuck and spot baboons and smaller mammals when out on the trails.
-Sighting the forest emperor butterfly and a subspecies of the rare ghost frog would be the highlight of a visit here, as they can only be found in this particular forest.
+Sighting the Forest emperor butterfly and a subspecies of the rare Ghost frog would be the highlight of a visit here, as they can only be found in this particular forest.

-To find out more, download the Grootvadersbosch Nature Reserve brochure or view the video below.
+To find out more, download the Grootvadersbosch Nature Reserve brochure and map below.

-From Cape Town: Take the N2 from Cape Town towards George.
-Just past Swellendam and Buffelsjag River, take the left-hand turn-off for Suurbraak/Barrydale.
-Turn left and continue through the town of Suurbraak and past the turn-off for Barrydale via Tradouwpass.
+Take the N2 from Cape Town towards George.
+Proceed through Swellendam and Buffelsjag River.
+Approximately 1.5 km after the BP garage (on the right side), turn left at the Suurbraak/Barrydale signboard.
+Continue through the town of Suurbraak and past the turn-off for Barrydale via Tradouwpass.
 The tar road becomes a dirt road.
 Continue till a T-junction, turn left and keep left at the next fork in the road.
 The reserve is well signposted.
 The road ends at the entrance gates.

 Office hours: 07:00–16:00

 Accommodation and permit bookings Tel: 087 087 8250

 Discover our range of affordable accommodation options!
 We offer self-catering options starting at just R1 240 per night, as well as camping accommodations for only R250 per night.
 If you're looking for something a bit more upscale, consider our Scolopia Cottage, available for R1 340 per night.

 Day Access = R50; Overnight fee = R40

 Day Access = R30; Overnight fee = R20